gforti/AdvWebDevFall2017/public_html/week2/README.md

 ```sh
 $ npm run dev
 ```
-> :point_up: If you wanted to configure more options for `nodemon` you can add the following config to the  `package.json ` file.
+> If you wanted to configure more options for `nodemon` you can add the following config to the  `package.json ` file.

 ```sh
 "nodemonConfig": {